josealvarez97/Graph-Isomorphism-Project/README.md

 ./graph_iso_tests
 ```

 You probably want to convince the editor that the gtest package is there.
-At the root of the repo, run (and don't forget to reload the window if you're using VS Code):
+At the root of the repo, run the following command (and don't forget to reload the window if you're using VS Code):

 ```bash
 cmake -S . -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=ON